 My CIDP has changed in character over time (and with treatment).
-The main worrying issue that sent me to emergency in April 2008 was sudden loss of balance.
-Balance is still an issue that I have to manage daily but this has been overtaken by new ones shown in my CIDP symptoms development timeline.
-Pain is probably the most engaging symptom mid-2016 because it is with me constantly and needs continuous attention.
+The main worrying issue that sent me to emergency in April 2008 (aged 62 years) was sudden loss of balance.
+Balance is still a core issue that I have to manage daily but this has been overtaken by new ones shown in my CIDP symptoms development timeline.
+Pain is probably the most engaging symptom because it is with me constantly and needs continuous attention.
 The pain has spread from my legs upwards to arms and now my neck and face over the last few years.
 My legs particularly, but with progression also my arms, are like rocks with significant muscle atrophy.
 By feet have a constant "predisposition" to foot-drop.
 Certainly, the daily pain would be impossible to live with without the mitigating effects of IVIG therapy.
 The pain is exacerbated by constant fasciculations and numbness if I stop moving.
-However, breathing problems remain top-ranked, while more recent upper body symptoms and "control system" (autonomic*) instability highly troubling, as I feel these are life threatening.
+However, breathing problems in 2015 remain top-ranked, while more recent upper body symptoms and "control system" (autonomic*) instability highly troubling, as I feel these are life threatening.
 Certainly a breathing seizure (however short) is very frightening (and indeed I did think my time had come when it happened in April 2012).

 Sensory vs Motor Response- Early on in my case it was found that many of my symptoms were largely "sensory" [as opposed to motor] but all the same VERY real and debilitating to me.
 Sensory nerves reach the brain and motor nerves the muscle.
-The fasciculations are clearly visible in say the calf and appear like muscle bubbling / boiling-water or wave-like-twitching: You can feel and clearly see the muscles bubbling (often with a painful twitch) but there is also an (invisible) "wave" and/or "vibration" / buzzing sensation (in the individual muscles and even throughout your body).
+The fasciculations are clearly visible in say the calf and appear like muscle bubbling / boiling-water or wave-like-twitching: You can feel and clearly see the muscles bubbling (often with a painful twitch) but there is are also invisible facilitations, "waves" and/or "vibrations" / buzzing sensations (in the individual muscles and even throughout your body).
 Doctors say I do not have an ataxic gait but I feel I wobble like a drunk!
 I struggle to stand for fear of toppling-over but to an outside observer appear quite steady and normal.
 Apparently sensory symptoms are ONLY felt by me and seemingly cannot be visibly observed by others (and only discovered with appropriate nerve conduction studies).
-Even though my CIDP is very sensory-dominant, it does seem that in 2015 my sensory response is progressing into motor response over time.
+Even though my CIDP is very sensory-dominant, it does seem that in 2015 my sensory response is "progressing" into more motor response over time.
 My strength loss is not yet serious but my intermittent stumbling (caused by sudden loss-of-control and perhaps temporary muscle weakness) is always a threat.
 Importantly, my strength loss has not been observable to me - I can still "run" a slow 10k and measurements on my arms show about a 15% loss in strength by 2018 compared to early 2015.

 Some methods of testing symptoms of CIDP are questionable: • In one case, the electro-diagnostic technician for nerve conduction tests said she was getting faulty readings as my legs were not relaxed [the equipment itself signals muscle tenseness] - but "solid legs" is a core symptom of my CIDP and I was as relaxed as possible during the test.
 In another case, standard breathing tests are normal but my diaphragm seizes up when I run or even when I am relaxed!
 These breathing incidents are clearly NOT normal leading me to question the method & reporting for the breathing tests carried out at two leading pulmonary function laboratories.
 As I indicated earlier, I did not notice any strength loss in the first five years of my CIDP thus the focus by my doctors on strength loss as a diagnostic measure in my case I believe was misguided.
 Doctors kept telling me not to worry for eight years when I knew something was wrong!
 This is why I would urge doctors to pay more attention and be more believing of the patient's description of the symptoms as it may well be CIDP.
 Please see my symptom descriptions at bottom of this page.

-In this following table I am ranking my current CIDP symptoms according to how threatening & intrusive to my every-day life as at 2015 (which is four years after my definitive CIDP diagnosis).
-The most serious symptom first (Weighted out of 30 points total and used in an Indexed 2015 = 100% to measure the progression of my CIDP shown on another page):
+In this following table I am ranking my CIDP symptoms according to how threatening & intrusive to my every-day life as at 2015 (which is four years after my definitive CIDP diagnosis).
+The most serious symptom first (Weighted out of 30 points total and used in an Indexed 2015 = 100% to measure the progression of my CIDP shown on another page:

 |Description of most Threatening & Intrusive CIDP Symptoms|